 He also served as the Marine Corps’ lead counsel on regional Clean Air Act matters involving hazardous air pollutants / toxic air contaminants, emissions trading, compliance with national ambient air quality standards, mobile source emissions, stationary source compliance, and fuels.

 Early in his career, he had a robust trial practice as a military prosecutor involving criminal conduct ranging from DUI to murder.
-While our Nation was at war, Paul was handpicked and returned to active duty to defend Marines accused of “war crimes” stemming from combat operations in Iraq.
+While our nation was at war, Mr. Starita was handpicked and returned to active duty to defend Marines accused of war crimes related to combat operations in Iraq.